PHYL3001 Physiology of Membranes, Muscles and Signalling

 - Students are able to (1) attain up-to-date knowledge of (a) mechanisms of membrane transport; (b) the concerted action of electrical and ionic events that regulate cell function; (c) the action of various pharmacological agents on membrane channels and transport processes; (d) how pharmacological agents can be used to test for various membrane processes; (e) trans-epithelial transport of solutes and water; (f) mechanisms of force generation in smooth and striated muscle, and (g) membrane and intracellular signalling in force generation in smooth and striated muscle and (2) gain experience in hypothesis-driven experimental design and execution, current experimental techniques in cell physiology, the use of isolated cells, tissues and whole animal preparations, data analysis and presentation, scientific report writing and conference-style presentation of experimental data.

-- Indicative assessments in this unit are as follows: (1) written examination; (2) written laboratory reports; and (3) online quizzes.
+- Indicative assessments in this unit are as follows: (1) written examination; (2) laboratory assessments; and (3) online quizzes.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Gavin Pinniger

 (PHYL2001 Physiology of Human Body Systems and three of ANHB2212 Human Structure and Development, BIOC2203 Biochemistry and Molecular Biology of the Cell, BIOC2001 Biochemistry and Molecular Biology of the Cell, MICR2209 Introduction to Infectious Diseases and Immunology, PATH2201 Introduction to Human Disease, PHAR2210 Foundations of Pharmacology)